-With ayahuasca, I sometimes feel the pain of the earth as it’s abused, fracked and mined, clear-cut and paved over.
-I feel the earth’s endless bounty, her ever-flowing giving, and the contrast with the senseless, heedless disconnection of modern life that refuses to even acknowledge the planet as alive and sentient.
+With ayahuasca, I sometimes feel the earth’s endless bounty, her ever-flowing giving, and the contrast with the senseless, heedless disconnection of modern life that refuses to even acknowledge the planet as alive and sentient.

-I feel a hint of the fear.
-The terror that awaits, the bigness of the changes to come.
+I feel a hint of the bigness of the changes to come.
 But it’s hard to take this in this fully, because it’s just so big.

 Cocoon of Denial

 The destructive impact of modern life is heartbreaking on a massive scale, becoming more so every day.
-The cascade of stories forces me to confront the grief, the shock, the horror of environmental collapse.
+The cascade of stories forces me to confront the grief, the shock, of environmental collapse.